How to back up your Mac before installing OS X Mavericks

 - Select where you wish to save your files (an external drive works best, Apple Time Capsule is a safe bet).

-- Click “On” on left hand side of the screen to turn Time Machine on.
+- Click “On” on the left-hand side of the screen to turn Time Machine on.

 - Don’t want to wait?
 In the Finder Bar at the top of your screen, a few icons left of the Date & Time, click on the “arrow clock” icon and select “Back Up Now.”